nus-cs2103-AY2021S1/ip/docs/README.md

 # Thunderbolt Features

 For the PikaDuke Bot, I have implemented the following features:
+(click on the bolded word to get to the command details)
 1. [**`Adding`**](#addition) of tasks to the bot.
 2. [**`Storage & Retrieval`**](#storage) of tasks in local drive.
 3. [**`Listing`**](#listing) of all existing tasks.